Jennifer Coate: Career

 Upon graduating, Coate worked as a solicitor and then a barrister.
 She also served as an academic, and contributed to a range of social policy groups and committees.

 In 1992, Coate was appointed a magistrate.
 By September 1996, she was Deputy Chief Magistrate of Victoria.
 In June 2000, she was made a judge of the County Court of Victoria, and was made the first female President of the Children's Court of Victoria.
 One of the most significant reforms she oversaw as President of the Children's Court was the establishment of a Children's Koori Court, a specialist court designed to accommodate juvenile Indigenous offenders.
 In 2001, Coate was made part-time Commissioner of the Victorian Law Reform Commission.
 Coate left the Children's Court in April 2006.

 On 29 November 2007, she formally took up responsibilities as Coroner of Victoria, marking the first time a woman had taken on the role; and served in that role until her appointment to the Family Court.
 Until 2006, she served as the first female President of the Children's Court of Victoria.

-Additionally, Coate has been involved in a wide range of charitable and community organizations.
+Additionally, Coate has been involved in a wide range of charitable and community organisations.
 She has served as Chair of the Health Services for Abused Victorian Children Advisory Group and Chair of the Anglicare Steering Committee for Group Conferencing Restorative Justice.

-On 11 January 2013, Judge Coate was named as one of the six Royal Commissioners appointed to investigate child sexual abuse by the Australian government Royal Commission into Institutional Responses to Child Sexual Abuse.
+On 11 January 2013, Coate was named as one of the six Royal Commissioners appointed to investigate child sexual abuse by the Australian government Royal Commission into Institutional Responses to Child Sexual Abuse.

 In the 2019 Australia Day Honours Coate was made an Officer of the Order of Australia (AO) for "distinguished service to the law, and to the judiciary, to legal administration, and to child and youth justice".
+She was inducted onto the Victorian Honour Roll of Women in 2025.

 Personal

 Coate is reportedly highly respected in legal circles as an extremely bright, thoughtful lawyer, who occasionally acts unconventionally to demonstrate a point.
-In 1993, when Coate had only recently been appointed a magistrate, a controversy broke out in a Victorian court, when a female solicitor was criticized by a judge for coming to court in polka-dot stockings and a suit with a skirt that finished above the knee.
+In 1993, when Coate had only recently been appointed a magistrate, a controversy broke out in a Victorian court, when a female solicitor was criticised by a judge for coming to court in polka-dot stockings and a suit with a skirt that finished above the knee.
 The incident attracted widespread media attention and sparked extensive debate.
 In a silent protest against her colleague's comments, Coate spent the remainder of the week dressed in outlandishly coloured and patterned stockings, ensuring that she was seen widely and publicly in Melbourne's legal precinct.